Monday, January 26, 2009

 My toils for your favor again I'll resume,

-And while gratitude's tears in my eye-lids
+And while gratitude's tears in my eye-lids are starting,

 Bless the time that in England I cried buy a Broom